benharris8/project-1/README.md

 }
 ```

-Furthermore this method of implementing A Star whilst manipulating the DOM at the same time is very costly.
+Furthermore this method of implementing A-Star whilst manipulating the DOM at the same time is very costly.
 The application lags when the ghosts have to search too far to find Pac Man.

 # Potential Future Features
 Since completing this project I have learned much more about programming and specifically about CSS and design.